informalsystems/quartz/crates/contracts/README.md

 ## Packages

-### 1. `quartz-cw`
+### 1. `quartz-contract-core`

-The `quartz-cw` package offers a high-level framework for building attestation-aware smart contracts by wrapping CosmWasm messages in TEE attestations (e.g. DCAP).
+The `quartz-contract-core` package offers a high-level framework for building attestation-aware smart contracts by wrapping CosmWasm messages in TEE attestations (e.g. DCAP).

 - Defines `Attested<M, A>` wrapper for a message and its attestation
 - Supports a MockAttestation type for development ease
-- Implements session management for secure communication between contract and enclave The `quartz-cw` package handles actual DCAP verification within smart contracts by calling the standalone `quartz-dcap-verifier` and `tcbinfo` contracts.
+- Implements session management for secure communication between contract and enclave The `quartz-contract-core` package handles actual DCAP verification within smart contracts by calling the standalone `quartz-dcap-verifier` and `quartz-tcbinfo` contracts.

 ### 2. `quartz-dcap-verifier`